How to test Selling Partner API endpoints

 Use the Selling Partner API dynamic sandbox to make stateful requests

-The SP-API also provides a dynamic sandbox where you can make requests and receive varied responses that are potentially stateful and react to input.
+The SP-API also provides a dynamic sandbox where you can make requests and receive varied responses that are potentially stateful and that react to input.

 You can determine which operations support dynamic sandbox calls by reviewing the Swagger model JSON for the API that you want to call.
 An operation supports calls to the dynamic sandbox if the operation includes the following object: